 Faculty in the Pott College of Science, Engineering, and Education are expected to be active scholars in their professional disciplines.
+Scholarly activities may be undertaken in any or all of the following forms:

+• Scholarship of Discovery

-While scholarly activities may come in a variety of forms, receipt of tenure and/or promotion in academic rank is generally predicated upon publication of original research in recognized, peer-reviewed outlets.
-There are instances, with appropriate justification, where technical reports or other forms of documentation describing consulting or similar professional activity will be recognized.
-Only in rare circumstances, with sufficient and appropriate justification, will research publications in non-refereed outlets be recognized as acceptable professional contributions for tenure and promotion purposes.
-Examples of the criteria upon which performance in scholarship and professional activity will be evaluated include the following:
+- Scholarship of Discovery is the most traditional form of scholarly work.
+It requires the pursuit of new knowledge in an academic field that culminates in theories, data, or models that are shared via scholarly publication. - O Documentation of scholarship of discovery includes original research published in recognized, peer-reviewed outlets.
+Only in rare circumstances, with sufficient and appropriate justification, will research publications in non-refereed outlets be recognized as acceptable evidence of scholarship of discovery for tenure and promotion purposes. - Additional artifacts of the scholarship of discovery may include:

-- publication of original research results in professional journals; - collaborative research with colleagues and/or students that results in peer reviewed publication and/or presentation; - authorship (or editorship, if applicable) of published scholarly books (including scholarly textbooks--see Appendix I), book chapters, patents, computer software, technical reports, or technical manuals; - presentation of research results at professional meetings or conferences; - authorship of proposals to obtain grants for research-related activities; - presentation of scholarly work at seminars or workshops related to research; - reviews of journal articles, books, manuscripts, or grant proposals for external agencies; - Consulting or similar professional work with businesses, industries, non-profit institutions, or governmental agencies that leads to identification and/or solution of real world problems [Written documentation (external whenever possible) of the nature, scope, and professional significance of the work must be provided.]; non-compensated consulting or similar professional work may be classified more appropriately under service unless documentation clearly demonstrates the identification and/or solution of real world problems; - involvement in faculty development activities to improve research skills or competencies (attendance at workshops, seminars, or conferences on research; acquiring knowledge of new research techniques, etc.); - active involvement in professional organizations and societies related to the faculty member's area of expertise; - evidence of successful progress in long-range research projects and programs;
+- Collaborative research with colleagues and/or students that results in peer reviewed publication and/or presentation - Authorship (or editorship, if applicable) of published scholarly books (including scholarly textbooks--see Appendix I), book chapters, patents, computer software, technical reports, or technical manuals - Presentation of research results at professional meetings or conferences - Authorship of proposals to obtain grants for researchrelated activities - Presentation of scholarly work at seminars or workshops related to research - Reviews of journal articles, books, manuscripts, or grant proposals for external agencies - Evidence of successful progress in long-range research projects and programs - Maintenance of successful research collaborations with colleagues internal or external to the University - Involvement in faculty development activities to improve research skills or competencies (attendance at workshops, seminars, or conferences on research; acquiring knowledge of new research techniques, etc.) - Receipt of awards and honors for scholarship